 Cheshire, Edgewood, & Monadnock Halls

-Chris is married and lives with his wife on campus.
-Often times he can be found having conversations with students around campus.
+Chris, his wife, and their son, Wesley, live on campus.
 When Chris is not working he is an avid reader, enjoys video games and is an aspiring writer.

 Mt.
 View and Northwoods